 Generative AI Training Biases Toward Aesthetic Perfection

 Rewilding initiatives require meaningful public support and financial investment to succeed in populated regions.
 Developers of platforms like Midjourney have inadvertently created a feedback loop where the most visually appealing images of nature are used to train subsequent models.
 This technical inheritance ensures that every generated vista looks more like a curated botanical garden than a self-sustaining wild area.
 Projections show that these sanitized images now dominate social media discussions regarding environmental restoration.
-Biggest software packages lack the specific data to render the unpleasant biological byproducts of a trophic cascade.
+Major software packages lack the specific data to render the unpleasant biological byproducts of a trophic cascade.

 Technical constraints within diffusion models limit their ability to portray the chaotic entropy found in the wild.
 Data sets used for training predominantly feature professional photography from travel magazines and stock photo sites.
 These sources prioritize high saturation and balanced compositions.
 Within this digital framework, a wolf is always a majestic sentinel rather than a mud-caked predator standing over a half-eaten elk.
 DALL-E and similar tools consistently remove the messiness of animal life to satisfy the aesthetic preferences of human users.

 Restoration scientists argue that this preference for perfection is a serious barrier to realistic conservation goals.
 When a community expects the lush, silent greenery of an AI-generated forest, the reality of a rewilded terrain can cause immediate backlash.
 Real wilderness includes the smell of stagnant water and the sight of fallen trees that create impassable barriers.
 Digital simulations rarely include these details.
 Phys.org reports that the historical tendency to sanitize the natural world has transitioned from the canvas to the code.
 Patterns in these algorithms reflect a deep human desire to control and beautify the untamed.
+Humans have always imagined the natural world.
+From Ice Age cave paintings to the modern day, we depict the animals and landscapes we value, and ignore those we don't.

 Biological Decay Disappears in Algorithmic Ecosystem Models